ResearchComputing/Supercomputing_Spinup/job_submission_spinup/README.md

 ```
 :warning: Reminder, this example is meant to run on CU Research Computing's system :warning:

-Once you submit this job you should see a message in standard output (i.e. your terminal screen):
+Once you schedule this job you should see a message in standard output (i.e. your terminal screen):
 ```
 Submitted batch job <jobid>
 ```
-This lets you know that your job has been successfully submitted.
+This lets you know that your job has been successfully scheduled.
 Congrats!
-You just submitted your first job.
+You just scheduled your first job.

 But what did this job actually do?
 Where did the output go?